GET A CASH OFFER NOW

 You can search Texas real estate records online through many county clerk websites in the county where the property is located, or through third party sites that contain these records – but which may require a search fee.

 I have liens on my property and need to sell it.
 Now what?

 If you’re not on a time crunch, you can list your home on the traditional real estate market through the Multiple Listing Service (MLS).
-The Buying Katy team has had great success in working with homeowners who have liens on their properties.
+The Roots & Wings Realty Group has had great success in working with homeowners who have liens on their properties.